 Exit Studio 3T - Alt + X (⌘ + Q)

 - Click on the Connect button either in the global toolbar or under the Recent Connections tab.
 This will open the Connection Manager.

 - Click on New Connection.
 This will open the New Connection window.

-There are two main ways to enter connection details: by pasting a MongoDB connection string (recommended) or importing a URI file.
+Studio 3T provides two convenient ways to enter connection details: by pasting a MongoDB connection string or URI (recommended) or importing a URI file.

 Use a MongoDB URI